msavli/SloKJV/README.md

 >
 >Translation takes place in [Notepad++](http://notepad-plus-plus.org/) where the Slovenian text is below the English text for each verse.
 Then with a script this is converted to OSIS format - the XML file that is published on this page.
 The XML file is then converted into a Sword module, which is accessible on the [Crosswire.org](http://www2.crosswire.org/sword/modules/).
 You can read the Bible using one of these [programs](http://wiki.crosswire.org/Choosing_a_SWORD_program), [VideoPsalm](https://myvideopsalm.weebly.com/) or online [Old Testament](https://www.aionianbible.org/Bibles/Slovene---Slovene-Savli-Bible/Old) [New Testament](https://www.aionianbible.org/Bibles/Slovene---Slovene-Savli-Bible/New) or [PDF](https://github.com/msavli/SloKJV/blob/master/SloKJV_sword.pdf).

-[Stephan Kreutzer](https://skreutzer.de/) helped me with his project [Free Scriptures](http://www.free-scriptures.org/index.php?page=downloads), [ver: 2019_07_31](http://www.free-scriptures.org/downloads/free-scriptures_gnu_20190731.zip) to make [PDF](https://github.com/msavli/SloKJV/blob/master/SloKJV_sword.pdf) version.
-PDF still has to be improved (missing running books in header, italics not present, TOC...  but is can be read and printed).
+[Stephan Kreutzer](https://skreutzer.de/) helped me with his project [Free Scriptures](http://www.free-scriptures.org/index.php?page=downloads), [ver: 2019_07_31](http://www.free-scriptures.org/downloads/free-scriptures_gnu_20190731.zip) to make [PDF](https://github.com/msavli/SloKJV/blob/master/SloKJV_sword.pdf) version but has to be improved (missing running books in header, italics not present, missing TOC...  but is can be read and printed).

 *License*